Willem III, King of the Netherlands, Grand Duke of Luxembourg

 Willem and Sophie had three sons, but they all predeceased their father:

 The marriage of Sophie and Willem was ultimately unsuccessful.
 Willem had numerous extramarital affairs and had numerous illegitimate children.
 Sophie let him know that she thought him inferior to her and unfit to serve as king.
-She was convinced that she could do better ruling the country as a regent.
+Sophie was convinced she could do better ruling the country as a regent.
 Sophie tried to divorce her husband, but because of national interests, this was impossible.
 In 1855, an agreement was made that Sophie would have her own quarters at Noordeinde Palace and that she would spend the summers at Huis ten Bosch Palace without her husband.

 On June 3, 1877, Queen Sophie died at the age of 58.
 Willem was eager to marry again to ensure the future of the House of Orange.
 One of his three children (all sons), Prince Maurits, had died in 1850 and neither of the other two sons was married.
 At the suggestion of his only sister, he got in touch with George Victor, Sovereign Prince of Waldeck-Pyrmont and Princess Helena of Nassau, who had several marriageable daughters.
 In July 1878, Willem visited the family at their summer home where he met 23-year-old Princess Pauline and 20-year-old Princess Emma.
 His eyes first fell on Pauline, but soon he chose Emma and proposed to her.
 Willem was 61 years old, 41 years older than Emma.
 Emma had lessons in the Dutch language and Dutch history before her marriage because she wanted to come to her new country as a Dutch woman.
 The couple was married on January 7, 1879, in Emma’s birthplace Arolsen, Principality of Waldeck and Pyrmont, now in Hesse, Germany.
 Emma had a positive influence on Willem and the marriage was extremely happy.
 The last decade of Willem’s life was the best years of his reign.